Stoddard B. Colby: Biography

-Colby was born in Derby, Vermont on February 3, 1816.
+Colby was born in Derby, Vermont on February 3, 1816, the son of Judge Nehemiah Colby and Malinda (Larrabee) Colby.
 He was educated in Derby, and prepared for college by studying in the office of attorney Timothy P. Redfield.
 He graduated from Dartmouth College in 1836, and was elected to Phi Beta Kappa.
-He studied law with William Upham, was admitted to the bar, and practiced law in Derby.
-In 1840 he was elected to a single term in the Vermont House of Representatives, and served from 1841 to 1843.
+He studied law with William Upham, was admitted to the bar in 1838, and practiced law in Derby.
+Among the prospective attorneys who studied in Colby's office was John L. Edwards.
+In 1842 he was elected to the Vermont House of Representatives, and served from 1842 to 1842.
 In 1846 he began to practice in Montpelier as the partner of Lucius B. Peck.

-He was an unsuccessful Democratic candidate for the United States House of Representatives in 1856.
+In 1855, Colby was the unsuccessful Democratic nominee for Lieutenant governor of Vermont.
+In 1856, he was the unsuccessful Democratic nominee for the United States House of Representatives.

 Colby was appointed Register of the Treasury and assumed office on August 12, 1864.

+Family

-He was married to Harriet Elizabeth Proctor, sister of Sen. Redfield Proctor.
-She was one of the victims of the Henry Clay (steamboat) disaster.
-They had 4 children.
+He was married to Harriet Elizabeth Proctor, sister of Redfield Proctor.
+She was one of the victims of the 1852 Henry Clay (1851 steamboat) disaster.
+They had four children.
+In 1855, he married Ellen Cornelia Hunt of Haverhill, New Hampshire.
+They were the parents of two children.